 The King adored this most luxurious vegetable.
 His botanist, La Quintinie grew them at the Potager du Roi in Versailles (the King's Vegetable or Kitchen garden) as of December under shelter.
 Asparagus then made its way to America in the 19th century.

-- There are 3 main varieties today: Green (verte), White (blanche), and Purple (violette).
+There are 3 main varieties today: Green, White, and Purple:

-Purple are harvested after they push up a few centimetres from the earth (grown in Aquitaine, Charentes & the Loire).
+- Purple (violette) are harvested after they push up a few centimetres from the earth (grown in Aquitaine, Charentes & the Loire).
 They’re much bigger than white, are juicy, and have tons of flavour.

-Green are picked after about 15 centimetres out of the ground (grown mainly in the Rhone and Loire) and have the most flavour.
+- Green (verte) are picked after about 15 centimetres out of the ground (grown mainly in the Rhone and Loire) and have the most flavour.

-- The freshest asparagus should have firm heads – not wet, not dry, not wilted;
+How to tell if your asparagus is best and at its freshest?
+The spears should have firm heads – not wet, not dry, not wilted.

-Health Benefits and Why Does my Urine Smell After Eating Asparagus?
+Health Benefits - Why Does my Urine Smell After Eating Asparagus?

-- Are you bothered about asparagus after eating it when going to the loo?
+However, are you bothered about asparagus after eating it when going to the loo?
 It was taboo for too long in our family but finally when we spoke out we realised we’re not the only ones!
-Urine often smells after eating them and is a secret side-effect that affects many of us (not all).
+Urine often smells after eating them and is a secret side-effect that affects many of us (luckily not all!).
 Some don't even smell it.

 When some of us digest, the asparagusic acid releases sulphur compounds.
 Hence the smell – it’s totally natural and nothing to worry about.
 We look at it as just a spring clean to the system!